cortictechnology/cait/README.md

 ## How do I try it

-Download the prebuilt raspbian image:

-You'll need to use a micro SD card that is at least 32GB in order for this image to write properly.

-Use any image writing tool to clone the image to a sd card, e.g. dd, pi imager.
+You can try CAIT by downloading the pre-loaded Raspberry Pi OS (32bit) image at https://drive.google.com/file/d/11UH-ez4J30dTUELi-G-8i6ThG6lhFtKz/view?usp=sharing.
+You will need to use a 32GB micro SD card for this.
+After you boot up from this image, the RPi will advertise itself as a WIFI access point with the ssid "cait".
+If you using a different computer to access CAIT, make sure you connect to this WIFI access point first and then visit http://cait.local to start the setup process.
+If you are using the RPi as a standalone computer, you can go to http://cait.local directly.

 ## Installing from source